-The Conference of the Birds, after F. Uddin Attar.
+The Conference of the Birds, from F. Uddin Attar.

 The Bone, by B. Diop.

 Mesure for Mesure, by W. Shakespeare.
-Bouffes du Nord, Paris.
+Bouffes du Nord Theatre, Paris.

 Antony and Cleopatra, by W.Shakespeare.
 Royal Shakespeare Theatre, Stratford upon Avon.
 With Paola Dionisotti, Alan Howard, Glenda Jackson, Jonathan Pryce and Patrick Stewart.
 Coproduced with the Festival d'Automne (the Autumn Festival).

 Ubu at the Bouffes, after Alfred Jarry.
-Bouffes du Nord, Paris.
+Bouffes du Nord Theatre, Paris.

 The Iks, by Colin Turnbull.
-Bouffes du Nord, Paris.
+Bouffes du Nord Theatre, Paris.

-Timon of Athens, by W. Shakespeare, Bouffes du Nord, Paris.
+Timon of Athens, by W. Shakespeare, Bouffes du Nord Theatre, Paris.

 Voyage to the USA

-A Midsummer Night's Dream.
-New York New York and world tour.
+A Midsummer Night's Dream. by W. Shakespeare.
+New York and world tour.

 Orghast, by Ted Hughes.
 Persepolis Festival, Iran.